tstillwell/appengine_multiblog/README.md

 a terms and conditions and privacy policy available to protect yourself or your organization.

+It is advised that you have these pages created as seperate top level URLs and that you link to them in the footer.

 There are no terms of service or privacy policy templates provided with this app.